Recurrent neural network: Global optimization methods

+The fitness function evaluates the stopping criterion as it receives the mean-squared error reciprocal from each network during training.
+Therefore, the goal of the genetic algorithm is to maximize the fitness function, reducing the mean-squared error.

+Other global (and/or evolutionary) optimization techniques may be used to seek a good set of weights, such as simulated annealing or particle swarm optimization.

+Other architectures

 Independently RNN (IndRNN)

-The Independently recurrent neural network (IndRNN) addresses the gradient vanishing and exploding problems in the traditional fully connected RNN.
+The independently recurrent neural network (IndRNN) addresses the gradient vanishing and exploding problems in the traditional fully connected RNN.
 Each neuron in one layer only receives its own past state as context information (instead of full connectivity to all other neurons in this layer) and thus neurons are independent of each other's history.
 The gradient backpropagation can be regulated to avoid gradient vanishing and exploding in order to keep long or short-term memory.
 The cross-neuron information is explored in the next layers.
-IndRNN can be robustly trained with the non-saturated nonlinear functions such as ReLU.
-Using skip connections, deep networks can be trained.
+IndRNN can be robustly trained with non-saturated nonlinear functions such as ReLU.
+Deep networks can be trained using skip connections.

-Recursive

-A recursive neural network is created by applying the same set of weights recursively over a differentiable graph-like structure by traversing the structure in topological order.
-Such networks are typically also trained by the reverse mode of automatic differentiation.
-They can process distributed representations of structure, such as logical terms.
-A special case of recursive neural networks is the RNN whose structure corresponds to a linear chain.
-Recursive neural networks have been applied to natural language processing.
-The Recursive Neural Tensor Network uses a tensor-based composition function for all nodes in the tree.

 Neural history compressor

 The neural history compressor is an unsupervised stack of RNNs.
 At the input level, it learns to predict its next input from the previous inputs.
 Only unpredictable inputs of some RNN in the hierarchy become inputs to the next higher level RNN, which therefore recomputes its internal state only rarely.
 Each higher level RNN thus studies a compressed representation of the information in the RNN below.
 This is done such that the input sequence can be precisely reconstructed from the representation at the highest level.

-The system effectively minimises the description length or the negative logarithm of the probability of the data.
+The system effectively minimizes the description length or the negative logarithm of the probability of the data.
 Given a lot of learnable predictability in the incoming data sequence, the highest level RNN can use supervised learning to easily classify even deep sequences with long intervals between important events.

 It is possible to distill the RNN hierarchy into two RNNs: the "conscious" chunker (higher level) and the "subconscious" automatizer (lower level).
 Once the chunker has learned to predict and compress inputs that are unpredictable by the automatizer, then the automatizer can be forced in the next learning phase to predict or imitate through additional units the hidden units of the more slowly changing chunker.
 This makes it easy for the automatizer to learn appropriate, rarely changing memories across long intervals.
 In turn, this helps the automatizer to make many of its once unpredictable inputs predictable, such that the chunker can focus on the remaining unpredictable events.

 A generative model partially overcame the vanishing gradient problem of automatic differentiation or backpropagation in neural networks in 1992.
 In 1993, such a system solved a "Very Deep Learning" task that required more than 1000 subsequent layers in an RNN unfolded in time.